jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 (3) The selection body must give copies of the certificates of appointment to— (a) the Minister of Māori Affairs; and
   (b) the Auckland Council.
-(4) The selection body must complete the process in this section at least 2 months before the ending of the terms of office of the members of the board.
+(4) The selection body must complete the process in this clause at least 2 months before the ending of the terms of office of the members of the board.

 ### 9 Cessation of membership
 (1) The term of office of a member of the board is 3 years.